kdeldycke/kevin-deldycke-blog/content/posts/maildir-deduplication-script-python.md

 title: Maildir deduplication script in Python
 wordpress_id: 1712
 category: English
-tags: E-mail, GitHub, Lotus Notes, Mac OS X, maildir, Python, Script
+tags: email, GitHub, Lotus Notes, Apple, Mac OS X, maildir, Python, Script

 Some months ago I wrote a tiny Python script which scan all folders and sub-folders of a Maildir, then remove duplicate mails.